Battle of Long Tan: Recovery of lost Australian troops

-At 11:00 6 RAR reported they had located the missing men from 11 Platoon, their bodies found lying in a straight line where they had been killed, largely undisturbed and still holding their weapons.
+At 11:00 6 RAR reported they had located the bodies of the missing members of 11 Platoon, who were found lying in a straight line where they had been killed, largely undisturbed and still holding their weapons.
 The majority were from 6 Section, which had been the first to be hit.
 One man was found to have survived despite his wounds, having spent the night on the battlefield in close proximity to the VC as they attempted to evacuate their own casualties.
 Another wounded soldier had been found nearby, leaning against a tree but still alive.
 Both were evacuated, and later recuperated in hospital.
 Thirteen Australian dead were also recovered, accounting for all the missing.
 As the search continued, VC dead were found up to 500 m south-east of the position reached by 11 Platoon.
 A large bunker complex was uncovered consisting of 200 pits with overhead protection sufficient for a battalion, but its layout suggested it had been constructed as a defensive position rather than for an ambush.
 Another position of 100 pits was found to the east.
 By 14:35, the total number of VC dead was reported as 168.
 A large amount of weapons and equipment were uncovered, including assault rifles, mortars, light machine guns, submachine guns, an RCL, plus ammunition and grenades.
 By 18:10, the figure had risen to 188 VC dead, with shallow graves dug by the Australians to bury them where they were found.